-MSKCC has a large, cutting-edge program in all aspects of radiation oncology physics that seeks to improve the clinical effectiveness of radiation therapy in partnership with radiation oncologists, radiologists and other medical professionals.
-Many new programs in radiation therapy research and development are ongoing, including: the integration of MR and PET imaging into radiotherapy decision making and treatment planning, 4D imaging and motion management, the development of informatics- based and adaptive radiotherapy processes, the development and clinical use of predictive models (tumor control and normal tissue complication probability) in treatment planning, and improved treatment planning optimization algorithms (www.mskcc.org/departments/medical-physics).
-Resources within MSK radiation oncology and medical physics currently include twenty six linear accelerators across seven locations, MR and PET scanners for radiation oncology applications, as well as state-of-the-art inter- and intra-fractional imaging and motion management capabilities.
-Significant expansion is expected to continue in the next two years.
-We have a strong philosophy that all facilities will provide outstanding treatment quality as well as contributing to the overall mission of the center to advance the state of cancer care.
+MSK has a large, cutting-edge program in all aspects of radiation oncology physics that seeks to improve the clinical effectiveness of radiation therapy in partnership with radiation oncologists, radiologists and other medical professionals.
+Many new programs in radiation therapy research and development are ongoing, including: integration of MR and PET imaging into radiotherapy decision making, the development of informatics-based radiotherapy processes, adaptive and automated radiotherapy planning, 4D imaging and motion management, automated segmentation, and the development and clinical use of predictive models (tumor control and normal tissue complication probability) (www.mskcc.org/departments/medical-physics).
+MSK enterprise-wide radiation oncology and medical physics resources include thirty linear accelerators treating more than 650 patients each day.
+We have a strong philosophy that all facilities will provide outstanding treatment quality as well as contributing to the overall mission of MSKCC to advance the state of cancer care.

-Interested individuals should send a letter and curriculum vitae to: Margie Hunt, M.S., Vice Chair of Radiotherapy Physics (firstname.lastname@example.org), or Joseph Deasy, Ph.D., Chair, Department of Medical Physics (email@example.com), Memorial Sloan Kettering Cancer Center, 1275 York Avenue, New York, NY 10065.
+Interested individuals should send a letter and curriculum vitae to: Laura Cerviño, Ph.D., Chief, Radiotherapy Physics (firstname.lastname@example.org), or Joseph Deasy, Ph.D., Chair, Department of Medical Physics (email@example.com), Memorial Sloan Kettering Cancer Center, 1275 York Avenue, New York, NY 10065.

 The American Association of Physicists in Medicine (AAPM) is a partner in the AIP Career Network, a collection of online job sites for scientists, engineers,